code301-nitrogen/client/README.md

 ### STRETCH GOALS
 – Our Education page will have a timeline that will be interactive; information would pop up upon mouseover or click.
 – The ability to randomize the favorite images or turn them into a slideshow of the user and/or the general favorites.
+– Add a small grid calendar to our inputs for user to select a date for filtering images.